onuralpArsln/stellarSoroban/ReadME.md

 ```
 Now we have an example setup in `contracts/increment`.

-Look at the lib.rs but we will explain details here
+Look at the lib.rs but we will explain details here about the code

 exclude rust std and include basics